Mandragora art roots

 On average visitors spend 1 minute peering at online art websites, it's easy to be cynical.
 Art is something inside of you, waiting to get out.
 The time the paper spends consuming the arts looks awesome to the artist.

 One of the most curious things about drawing is that it can be contagious.
-Every eccentric picture displayed in an alternative art museum aims to be an image.
+Every eccentric deep art roots displayed in a lunatic art museum aims to be an image.